Childhood Bible Stories

 Days two and three: sky, sea, and land

-On the second day God stretched out the wide blue sky above the waters.
-On the third day He gathered the waters together so that dry land could appear, and He named the dry ground "earth" and the gathered waters "seas."
-Then, on that same day, He filled the bare land with green things — soft grass, tall trees, bright flowers, and every plant that makes fruit and seeds.
-Now the world had places: a sky to look up into, oceans to splash in, and ground to stand on.
-Again God looked at what He had made and saw that it was good.
+On the second day God stretched out a wide space between the waters below and the waters above, and He called it "sky," the big blue ceiling your child looks up into every day.
+On the third day He gathered the waters under the sky into one place so that dry land could rise up out of them, and He named the dry ground "earth" and the gathered waters "seas."
+Then, on that same busy day, He filled the bare brown land with green growing things: soft grass, plants heavy with seeds, and fruit trees whose fruit carried seeds of its very own.
+That last detail is worth pausing on together: every apple has seeds tucked inside it that can grow a whole new apple tree, exactly the way God arranged it on day three.
+Now the world had places: a sky to look up into, oceans to splash in, and good ground to stand on.
+Twice that day God looked at what He had made and saw that it was good.

 Sun, moon and animals filling the world God made